 Residents are junior doctors who have graduated from medical school, but their training is not considered complete until they finish their residency.

 But it wasn’t necessarily clear what senior doctors get out of supervising residents.
-Attending physicians are typically not paid more for working in a teaching hospital, yet they often feel more tired after a day of supervision, the researchers had learned in converations with doctors.
+Attending physicians are typically not paid more for working in a teaching hospital, yet they often feel more tired after a day of supervision, the researchers had learned in conversations with doctors.
 “So if I’m the attending, and I work with residents, how much time do I put into teaching residents, and what do I as the attending get out of that?”
 Van Mieghem wondered.

 He and Yin hypothesized that residents might “compensate” supervising physicians by taking labor—especially uninteresting grunt work—off of their plates.